-- Establish a realistic budget for the return on your investment.
+- Establish a realistic budget for the return you expect from your investment.

 - Choose a reputable and experienced, local signmaker.

 Be objective.
-Put yourself in the shoes of your potential customer and think how the design will be perceived.
-Does it portray the look and feeling which you want for your message?
+Put yourself in the shoes of your potential customer and think about how the design will be perceived.
+Is the design portraying the look and feel that you want for your message?

 - Is the layout cluttered?

-- Do the colours or content hinder the readability?
+- Do the colours or content hinder readability?

-You can also consider dimensional features as well as shaping your sign.
-Extra ordinary helps in making the sign more prominent and will provide impact.
+You can also consider dimensional features as well as the shape of your sign.
+Extra ordinary helps in making the sign more prominent and adds impact.

 There are a multitude of materials, sheet sizes and thicknesses, colours and finishes to choose from.

-Ask your signmaker for the most appropriate material for the project.
+Ask your signmaker for the most appropriate material for your project.